Calibrated geometry: History

-The theory of calibrations is due to R. Harvey and B. Lawson and others.
-Much earlier (in 1966) Edmond Bonan introduced G_{2}-manifolds and Spin(7)-manifolds, constructed all the parallel forms and showed that those manifolds were Ricci-flat.
-Quaternion-Kähler manifolds were simultaneously studied in 1967 by Edmond Bonan and Vivian Yoh Kraines and they constructed the parallel 4-form.
+Soon afterwards, the other main examples were introduced.
+Edmond Bonan studied G_{2}-manifolds and Spin(7)-manifolds in 1966, constructing all the parallel forms and showing that such manifolds must be Ricci-flat, although examples of either would not be constructed for another 20 years until the work of Robert Bryant.
+Quaternion-Kähler manifolds were studied simultaneously in 1965 by Edmond Bonan and Vivian Yoh Kraines, each of whom constructed the parallel 4-form.
+Finally, in 1970, Berger gave the general argument that calibrated submanifolds are minimal and applied it to these cases.

 Calibrated submanifolds

-A p-dimensional submanifold Σ of M is said to be a calibrated submanifold with respect to φ (or simply φ-calibrated) if TΣ lies in G(φ).
+A p-dimensional submanifold Σ of M is said to be a calibrated submanifold with respect to φ (or simply φ-calibrated) if φ|_{Σ} = vol_{Σ}.
+Equivalently, TΣ lies in G(φ).